hheinzer/ccfd/README.md

 ![](doc/ccfd.svg)

-A two-dimensional finite volume computational fluid dynamics code, written in C
+A two-dimensional finite volume computational fluid dynamics code, written in C.

 This code is intended to become a drop-in replacement for `cfdfv`, a CFD code written in Fortran by the [Institute of Aerodynamics and Gas Dynamics](https://www.iag.uni-stuttgart.de/en/) at the University of Stuttgart for a CFD programming course.
 This code itself is not available online, as far as I know, but it is a modified version of [FLEXI](https://www.flexi-project.org/).